A Benchmark for Omni-Modal Reasoning in Long Videos: Conclusion

 \section{Conclusion}

-We present LongShOTBench, a comprehensive diagnostic benchmark for evaluating MLLMs on long-form, multimodal video understanding, integrating vision, speech, and audio across hour-long contexts.
-Its open-ended, intent-driven questions and rubric-based evaluation provide fine-grained, interpretable diagnostics across perception, reasoning, and agentic tool-use tasks.
-Our experiments reveal substantial gaps in current state-of-the-art models, underscoring the persistent challenges of coherent multimodal reasoning over extended temporal contexts.
-By releasing both LongShOTBench and LongShOTAgent, our agentic pipeline for structured long-video analysis, along with a scalable, human-validated annotation framework, we enable reproducible research and provide a practical foundation for future model development.
-Collectively, these contributions aim to guide the next generation of MLLMs toward robust, real-world video understanding and advance progress on complex, multimodal reasoning tasks.
+We present LongShOTBench, a comprehensive diagnostic benchmark for evaluating MLLMs on long-form omni-modal video understanding, integrating vision, speech, and audio across hour-long contexts.
+Its open-ended, intent-driven questions and rubric-guided evaluation provide fine-grained, interpretable diagnostics across perception, temporal reasoning, and omni-modal understanding.
+We also propose LongShOTAgent, a training-free agentic framework that reasons over long videos by iteratively searching, refining, and verifying omni-modal evidence.
+We benchmark 105 video-capable MLLMs on LongShOTBench, revealing substantial gaps in current state-of-the-art systems and underscoring the persistent challenges of coherent omni-modal reasoning over extended temporal contexts.
+Our work aims to support reproducible research and provide a practical testbed for future model development.
+Collectively, these contributions help guide the next generation of MLLMs toward robust real-world video understanding and more reliable omni-modal reasoning.
+Limitations are discussed in Appendix~\ref{sec:limitations}.